2003–04 Arsenal F.C. season: FA Cup

 Arsenal were drawn to face Leeds United away in the third round; the match was played on the first weekend of January.
 Wenger made six changes to the team which started at Southampton in the league, including Cole replacing Clichy at left-back after serving his three-match suspension.
 After eight minutes, Leeds went ahead when Lehmann's goal clearance hit striker Mark Viduka and rebounded into the net.
 Arsenal equalised through Henry, who converted Ljungberg's cross from the right on a volley.
-Additional goals from Edu, Pires and Touré inflicted a third consecutive 4–1 defeat for Leeds against Arsenal at Elland Road.
+Additional goals from Edu, Pires and Touré inflicted a third defeat for Leeds against Arsenal.
 At home to Middlesbrough in the fourth round, Bergkamp opened the scoring for Arsenal, following good play from Parlour.
 Joseph-Désiré Job equalised for the away team four minutes after, but Ljungberg restored Arsenal's lead with a shot outside the penalty box and scored a second, direct from a corner.
 George Boateng was sent off for the visitors in the 86th minute for two bookable offences and substitute David Bentley added a fourth goal for Arsenal, chipping the ball over goalkeeper Schwarzer in the last minute of normal time.

 In the fifth round, Arsenal played Chelsea at Highbury.
 Five minutes before the end of the first half, striker Adrian Mutu gave Chelsea the lead, with a shot from 20 yards.
 Reyes, who replaced Henry in the starting eleven for the tie, levelled the scoreline with a long range effort.
 He beat goalkeeper Sullivan for pace to score his second, which later proved to be the winning goal of the match.
 The quarter-final pitted Arsenal against Portsmouth at Fratton Park on 6 March 2004.
 Henry opened the scoring in the 25th minute and further goals from himself, Ljungberg and Touré secured the team's passage into the last four of the competition.
 Edu was singled out for praise by The Guardian correspondent Kevin McCarra, who enthused over the visitors' performance: "Arsenal echoed the Ajax philosophy as players swapped position and kept changing the point of attack before the mesmerised eyes of the opposition."

 Manchester United were Arsenal's opponents for the semi-final, staged at Villa Park on 3 April 2004.
 Both teams had settled for a draw in the league the previous Sunday, but given this was for a place in the final, the stakes were much higher.
 United defender Gary Neville described the game as his team's "most important" of the season after they were eliminated from the Champions League and he deemed them "too far behind" in the Premier League.
 Wenger rested Henry, mindful of the team's upcoming fixture congestion.
 Although Arsenal started the better of the two teams, it was United midfielder Paul Scholes who scored the only goal of the game which ensured their progress into the final.